 eLearning students, therefore, are responsible for:

-- seeking clarification from the teacher (within the LMS), in advance of the established timelines, when encountering difficulties with an assignment;
+- seeking clarification from the teacher (within D2L), in advance of the established timelines, when encountering difficulties with an assignment.

-- contacting the teacher (within the LMS) when experiencing/anticipating difficulty in meeting the established deadlines;
+- contacting the teacher (within D2L) when experiencing/anticipating difficulty in meeting the established deadlines.

-- advising the teacher (within the LMS) in advance of potential conflict with religious accommodations.
+- advising the teacher (within D2L) in advance of potential conflict with religious accommodations.

-Given the above and the nature of the eLearning course, it is critical that the student remain in contact with the teacher on an on-going basis so that the teacher can provide appropriate support, as required.
+Given the above and the nature of the eLearning course, it is critical that the student remains in contact with the teacher on an ongoing basis so that the teacher can provide appropriate support, as required.
 Failure to do so may jeopardize learning and the granting of a credit.

 In the event that an assessment is not submitted for evaluation by the due date, the teacher will:

-- contact the student (within the LMS) and the parent(s)/guardian(s) to review the circumstances related to the non-submission;
+- contact the student (within D2L) and the parent(s)/guardian(s) to review the circumstances related to the non-submission.

 - establish a closure date.
-Note: Summer school online courses - closure dates are typically 48 hours after the designtaed due date.
+Note: Summer school online courses - closure dates are typically 48 hours after the designated due date.

 - If the assignment is not submitted by the closure date, a mark deduction up to the full value of the assignment (a zero) may apply.